My Favorite Puzzles

 Problem: Only One Fuse

-Problem: The Poison Duel
+Problem: A Poison Duel

 Problem: Pebbles